TissueImageAnalytics/tiatoolbox/docs/installation.rst

 Alternative Method
 ==================

-If you cannot use Anaconda or are having trouble with it, you can try and alternative install method.
-Here we will show how to install pre-requisite binary packages before installing pythong dependencies using the Python package manager (pip).
+If you cannot use Anaconda or are having trouble with it, you can try an alternative install method.
+We will install prerequisite binary packages and then use pip (the Python package manager) to install python dependencies.

 Windows
 ^^^^^^^
-1. Download OpenSlide binaries from `this page <https://openslide.org/download/>`_ and add it to Windows `system path <https://docs.microsoft.com/en-us/previous-versions/office/developer/sharepoint-2010/ee537574(v=office.14)>`_.
+1. Download OpenSlide binaries from `this page <https://openslide.org/download/>`_.
+Extract the folder and add `bin` and `lib` subdirectories to
+Windows `system path <https://docs.microsoft.com/en-us/previous-versions/office/developer/sharepoint-2010/ee537574(v=office.14)>`_.

 2. Install OpenJPEG.
 The easiest way is to install OpenJpeg is through conda